Skip to content

-Keeping employee work patterns accurate in the payroll system is vital to providing the correct entitlements and thus staying compliant.
+Keeping employee work patterns accurate in the payroll system is vital to providing the correct entitlements and staying compliant.
 This article investigates managing work pattern changes.

 Updated: October 2024